Volunteer guide to vaap

 No matter the level of service, VAAP makes available too all advocates a full suite of training, supervision, and support to those who volunteer.
 We ask volunteers to formally engage VAAP for mentorship through a template Memorandum of Understanding which is available for review.

-• None!
-We expect that our pro bono attorneys will have little to no immigration law experience.
-We will ensure you have access to the training and resources necessary to capably represent an asylum seeker, including by directly mentoring you in-house or pairing you with an experienced asylum practitioner from the field who will serve as a mentor on your work.
+None!
+We expect that our pro bono attorneys will have little to no immigration law experience when first starting out.
+We ensure you have access to the training and resources necessary to capably represent an asylum seeker, including by directly mentoring you in-house or pairing you with an experienced asylum practitioner from the field who will serve as a mentor on your work.
 Read our newsletters, follow our website and social media, and read the pro bono list emails where we advertise upcoming trainings, case rounds, and events.

 Category 1: Bar Functions.